tomekw/whatever/README.md

 \* Keep in mind github's terms of service and general internettiquite.
 Don't submit other's copyrighted works and don't submit anything that would harm others.

+\* @CoWinkKeyDinkInc calls **DIBS** on using this reposotiry to get the free shirt for Hacktoberfest.
+No one else is allowed to use this repo to get the shirt by federal law.

 ![ayy lmao](http://i.imgur.com/VbpFPxD.gif)